spicychen/PlayFabPartyUnityDemo2.0/README.md

 # PlayFabPartyUnityDemo2.0

-To begin with, you need to set the Title ID in Assets/PlayFabSDK/Shared/Public/Resources/PlayFabSharedSettings
+Download the latest release, import, you need to set the Title ID in Assets/PlayFabSDK/Shared/Public/Resources/PlayFabSharedSettings

+Build the scene Assets/PlayFabPartySDK/Examples/Demo.unity

 Instructions: